I am loving my Instant Pot (but if you follow me on social media or are a member of my group you

 Use the recipe for Roast Baby Potatoes here.
 For a bigger meal use 1 kg of potatoes and follow the recipe for Roast Baby Potatoes here

-- 3 tbsp vegetable, olive oil or generally oil of your choice
+- 3 tablespoon vegetable, olive oil or generally oil of your choice

 - 500 g Charlotte potatoes, washed, unpeeled